 Sometimes I just want to eat a piece of cake.
 There’s nothing in the house.
 I can’t be bothered going to the shops.
 But I absolutely need some cake.

 Here’s the answer.
-It’s an easy recipe, not too many ingredients and the only utensils you’ll need are a mixing bowl and a baking tray.
+It’s an easy recipe, not too many ingredients and the only utensils you’ll need are a spoon, a mixing bowl and a cake-baking tin.

 Adapted from here: